tkurnyt/blog/Zephyr_RTOS/Zephyr_intro.md

 ![Arch](build-config-phase.svg)

 The Zephyr system architecture.
-(Source: Zephyr.org)
+[Source: zephyrproject.org](https://www.zephyrproject.org/zephyr-an-operating-system-for-iot)

 Still, what makes Zephyr OS unique as compared to other OS?
 Below is the brief list of features.